61073/currency_converter/README.md

 ## Overview
 This application will give a list of currency options, and then allow an input value to be converted.
+Currency rates are determined from an API from [exchangeratesapi.io](http://exchangeratesapi.io).

-Current version is back end logic, future update will include front end.
+Current version of this application is back end logic, future update will include front end.

 ## Tools and languages
 - Python 3.7 - for code development and unit testing